IT'S ABOUT DAM TIME TO

 Marjorie Carr, a scientist who knew how damaging the canal would be, founded Florida Defenders of the Environment to stop the Cross Florida Barge Canal and won a court case to halt construction.
 The path that the barge canal was to take is now a preserved trail called the "Marjorie Carr Cross-Florida Greenway."

-But Sen. George Kirkpatrick campaigned to keep the dam, and his influence was successful in convincing fellow legislators to refuse to approve money for its removal.
-The reservoir had become popular because the stumps of the trees of the drowned forest turned out to be a great place to fish for largemouth bass.
+But Sen. George Kirkpatrick campaigned to keep the dam, and despite the dam serving no purpose, his influence was successful in convincing fellow legislators to refuse to approve money for its removal.
+The reservoir had become popular local fishing spot.
 Because of his work to keep the dam, it is now officially named the "Kirkpatrick" Dam.

-The first primary players in the "remove the dam" and "keep the dam" fight are gone, but their names still represent the forces that fight over the what the future holds for the Ocklawaha River: The Kirkman Dam, named for the legislative forces on one side who hold the key to funding restoration, right next to the canal route's new life as the Carr Greenway hiking trail, named after the scientific and environmentalist forces speaking to let the river return to its natural state.
+The original players in the "remove the dam" and "keep the dam" fight are gone, but their names still represent the forces that fight over the what the future holds for the Ocklawaha River: The Kirkpatrick Dam, named for the political power on one side denying the funding needed to restore the river, right next to the canal route's new life as the Carr Greenway hiking trail, named after the scientific forces speaking to let the river return to its natural state.

-The Florida Springs Council proud to lend our expertise and support to "Free the Ocklawaha River Coalition for Everyone" (FORCE), which includes 60 organizations, scientists, and other experts.
-Learn more at FreeTheOcklawaha.com
+The Florida Springs Council proud to lend our expertise and support the coalition of organizations, scientists, and other experts working to restore the Ocklawaha, Silver, and St. Johns Rivers.
+Learn more at ReuniteTheRivers.com